Website & blogs © Louis Kraft 2013-2020

 Mr. Taylor’s charms, as almost always, light up the screen from the moment he appears.
 More, the story is seen through his eyes, and he dominates this decent reinvention of Daphne du Maurier’s short horror story of birds attacking people on a farm in England.
 His charm, like fellow Australian Errol Flynn’s, is always present in his films after he became a leading man.
 Although The Time Machine (1960) would turn him into a star, it was The Birds that would be his film for all time.

-Regardless of Tipi Hedren (who was perhaps forced to do things she did not want) being publicized as the lead of the film—she wasn’t.
-I have heard hints of what most-likely happened between her and director Alfred Hitchcock but have never been privy to this and don’t know the details.
+Regardless of Tipi Hedren, who was perhaps forced to do things she did not want, being publicized as the lead of the film—she wasn’t.
+I have heard hints of what most–likely happened between her and director Alfred Hitchcock but have never been privy to this and don’t know the details.
 Of course I can guess.
-I met Ms. Hedren once at the end of the 1970s when I believe that tigers from (her?)
-Shambala Preserve, an animal sanctuary created in the early 1970s in Acton, California, were used in a Tom Skerritt TV film wherein they terrorized a rural community.
+I met Ms. Hedren once at the end of the 1970s when tigers her from Shambala Preserve, an animal sanctuary created in the early 1970s in Acton, California, were used in a Tom Skerritt TV film, Maneaters [as spelled] are Loose (Mona Productions, 1978), wherein they terrorized a rural community.
 I had met Tom when I was assigned to work with him on a script he was developing at Theatre West (Studio City, Calif.) in 1969.
-Before the play went into production he was cast as one of the three leading doctors in MASH (1970), a black comedy about the Vietnam war, and never looked back.
+Before the play went into production he was cast as one of the three leading doctors in MASH (20th Century Fox, 1970), a black comedy about the Vietnam war, and never looked back.